Young children sitting together on a safari vehicle in Sri Lanka, gazing toward the natural landscape with expressions of wonder and anticipation

-Wildlife safari in Udawalawe National Park Sri Lanka
+Newborn baby elephant sleeping in the grass, Udawalawe National Park, Sri Lanka

 Sri Lanka · Udawalawe & Yala Block 5 & 6